Best Budget-Friendly Light Stand for Video Lighting

 How to Choose the Right Light Stand

-The load capacity is the most important feature of a light stand.
-If the light is too heavy, the stand is likely to collapse or fall over, which could damage the stand and the light fixture.
+The load capacity is the most essential feature of a light stand.
+If the light is too heavy, the stand will likely collapse or fall over, damaging the stand and the light fixture.

 Check the weight of your light fixture to find an appropriate stand.

-Another important thing is to look for stands that are spring-loaded or air-cushioned–especially if you’re putting more heavy lights on it with softboxes or other accessories.
+Another important thing is to look for spring-loaded or air-cushioned stands, especially if you’re putting more heavy lights on it with softboxes or other accessories.

 That way, it won’t come to a hard stop and potentially damage your light if you accidentally untighten one of the turn knobs with a light on the stand.